-Lynn K. Patterson - Ms. Patterson served as Deputy Governor of the Bank of Canada ("BoC") from May 2014 until her retirement from the BoC in July 2019.
+Lynn K. Patterson - Ms. Patterson is a corporate director and served as Deputy Governor of the Bank of Canada ("BoC") from May 2014 until her retirement from the BoC in July 2019.
 In this capacity, she was one of two deputy governors responsible for overseeing the BoC's analysis and activities promoting a stable and efficient financial system.
 Prior to this, Ms. Patterson served as Special Adviser to the Governor and Senior Representative (Financial Markets) at the BoC's Toronto Regional Office.
 Previous to her time at the BoC, Ms. Patterson was President and Country Head for Bank of America Merrill Lynch Canada.
 She is a recipient of the Diamond Jubilee Medal as a builder and innovator in Canada's investment industry.
 Ms. Patterson received an honours degree in Business Administration from the University of Western Ontario and is a Chartered Financial Analyst.

-Michael D. Penner - Mr. Penner is Chairman and Leading Operating Director of both US Infrastructure Corporation and Enfragen Energy and a corporate director.
-Mr. Penner was Chairman of the Board of Directors of Hydro-Québec from 2014 to 2018.
+Michael D. Penner - Mr. Penner is a corporate director and Senior Advisor for Partners Group AG, a European based, global leader, in private equity.
+Through his role with Partners Group AG, Mr. Penner acts as Chairman of several portfolio companies including United States Infrastructure Corporation, Enfragen Renewable Energy, and Careismatic Brands, Inc., a medical apparel company.
+Mr. Penner was Chairman of the Board of Directors of Hydro-Quebec from 2014 to 2018.
 He was the President and Chief Executive Officer of Peds Legwear prior to selling his company to Gildan Activewear Inc. in August 2016.
-Mr. Penner has been active in the community, on the Board of Directors of ICD Quebec and has served as a member of the Board of Directors of Les Grands Ballets Canadiens de Montréal, Selwyn House School, Hofstra University School of Law and McGill University Football.
+Mr. Penner has been active in the community, on the Board of ICD Quebec and has served as a member of the Board of Directors of Les Grands Ballets Canadiens de Montreal and Selwyn House School.
 Mr. Penner holds a Bachelor of Arts degree from McGill University and a Juris Doctor from Hofstra University in New York.

 Aaron W. Regent - Aaron Regent is Chairman of the Board of Scotiabank.
-He is the Founding Partner of Magris Resources Inc. and Chairman and Chief Executive Officer of Niobec Inc., companies involved with the acquisition, development and operation of mining and industrial mineral assets on a global basis.
+He is the Founder, Chairman and Chief Executive Officer of Magris Performance Materials Inc., a leading North American based industrial minerals company.
 He was President and Chief Executive Officer of Barrick Gold Corporation from January 2009 to June 2012.
 Previously, Mr. Regent was Senior Managing Partner of Brookfield Asset Management and Co-Chief Executive Officer of the Brookfield Infrastructure Group, an asset management company, and President and Chief Executive Officer of Falconbridge Limited.
 Mr. Regent holds a B.A. from the University of Western Ontario and is a chartered accountant and a Fellow of CPA Ontario.